runnerty/runnerty/docs/process.md

 In this example we are getting the email of an user from the database using the @runnerty/executor_mysql and assigning it to a value.
 This way we can use the `:USER_EMAIL` value anywhere of the chain.

-Note that in this example we are are using the value `:PROCESS_EXEC_MSG_OUTPUT` This is a global_value that contains the return of the process.
+Note that in this example we are are using the value `PROCESS_EXEC_MSG_OUTPUT` This is a global_value that contains the return of the process.
 Have a look at the [values](values.md) documentation.

 ### OutputI terable (output_iterable)